miguelriemoliveira/RustBot/README.md

 rosbag filter complete.bag rawdata.bag '(topic=="/stereo/left/image_raw/compressed" or topic =="/stereo/left/image_color/compressed" or topic=="/stereo/left/camera_info" or topic=="/stereo/right/image_raw/compressed" or topic=="/stereo/right/image_color/compressed" or topic=="/stereo/right/camera_info" or topic=="/mavros/global_position/raw/fix" or topic=="/mavros/imu/data" or topic=="/mavros/imu/data_raw" or topic=="/mavros/global_position/raw/gps_vel" or topic=="/mavros/global_position/raw/global" or topic=="/tf")'
 ```

-Note: if you have a bagfile collected before 14-12-2016 you may want to fix it first (see #fixrosbag).
+Note: if you have a bagfile collected before 14-12-2016 you may want to fix it first (see [Fix a rosbag file (bags collected before 14-12-2016) ](#fixrosbag)).